scipy-conference/scipy_proceedings/papers/anthony_scopatz_flmake/anthony_scopatz_flmake.rst

 the software ecosystem allows for the total capture and persistence of the environment in which any computation was performed.
 Such environments may be hosted and shared with collaborators, editors, reviewers, or the public at large.
-If the original analysis was performed in a VM context, shared, and rerun by other scientists, this is replicability.
+If the original analysis was performed in a VM context, shared, and rerun by other scientists then this is replicability.
 Such a strategy has been proposed by C. T. Brown as a stop-gap measure until diacomputational science is realized [BROWN]_.

 However, as Brown admits (see comments), the delineation between replication and reproduction is fuzzy.
-Consider these questions with no clear answer:
+Consider these questions which have no clear answers:

 .. raw:: latex